 Cicada Club (1920s)

 Originally built in 1928, the elegant Cicada Restaurant and Lounge sits at the heart of the historic Oviatt Building.
-For years, it’s brought 1920s inspo to LA, with its art deco waterfall chandeliers and impressive gold-leaf ceilings that remind us of the golden age of nightclubs.
+For years, it’s brought 1920s inspiration to LA, with its art deco waterfall chandeliers and impressive gold-leaf ceilings that remind us of the golden age of nightclubs.
 On October 15, the iconic lounge will premier “Stardust: A Classic Burlesque Revue”, featuring a hot dance band, live singers, comedians, burlesque dancers and so much more.
-“Old Hollywood meets Vintage Vegas,” transporting us into a decade long past.
+“Old Hollywood meets Vintage Vegas,” transporting us into a decade-long past.
 And if you’re still looking for Halloween plans, the Cicada Club is throwing a Halloween party highlighting the talented Dean Mora and his orchestra, where vintage costumes are highly encouraged!